AJPuntillo/AeonEngine/README.md

 - Physics
 - Math
 - Audio
-- Properly fix the Rendering classes and hook up the Renderer
+- ~~Properly fix the Rendering classes and hook up the Renderer~~
 - Finish Documentation
+- Implement ResourceManager
+- Components (?)
+- Localize matrices for each model
+- Fix transformations in model class
+- Textures